|Spring 2014 Program

 Photo by Sarah Glasser 09F, Spring 2012 Program Participant

 Students pay tuition fees to Hampshire College.
 Students are responsible for housing and living expenses while in France.
 A travel stipend may be awarded through GEO to offset the cost of airfare.

 HOW TO APPLY

-Please contact the GEO program advisor for this program before applying.
-You should also review the general application instructions and procedures for Hampshire Exchange Programs.
+Prospective applicants are advised to meet with the GEO program advisor before submitting an application.
+Students should also review the general application instructions and procedures for Hampshire Exchange Programs.

 QUESTIONS?
 WANT MORE INFO?